Dave & Buster's (PLAY)

 Dave & Buster's Net Debt Position

-11. Key Takeaways from Dave & Buster’s Q1 Results
+11. Key Takeaways from Dave & Buster’s Q2 Results

-We struggled to find many positives in these results as its EPS and same-store sales fell short of Wall Street’s estimates.
+We struggled to find many positives in these results.
+Its EPS missed and its same-store sales fell slightly short of Wall Street’s estimates.
 Overall, this was a weaker quarter.
-The stock traded down 4.9% to $24.60 immediately following the results.
+The stock traded down 10% to $21.78 immediately following the results.

 12. Is Now The Time To Buy Dave & Buster's?

-Dave & Buster’s P/E ratio based on the next 12 months is 15x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better stocks to buy right now.
+Dave & Buster’s P/E ratio based on the next 12 months is 15.8x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+There are better stocks to buy right now.